 If you've just bought a shiny new smartphone or tablet, you'll probably want to start playing with it right away.
-But first of all, you need to configure it.
-In this beginner's article, we'll explain step-by-step how to set up your new smartphone.
+Before that, you'll need to configure it first.
+In this beginner's article, we'll give you a step-by-step guide on how to set up your new Android smartphone.

 Each Android device is different, and each manufacturer gives its own devices little extras that make them stand out from the crowd of competitors.
-But deep down, Android devices are ultimately similar.
+Deep down, Android devices are ultimately similar.
 Below is how the procedure looks with stock Android (on a Nexus 6).

 1. Select a language

 Once you've switched on the phone on, you’ll arrive at a welcome screen where you will be prompted to choose a language.
-A tap on the default language opens a list of all those available on the system.
+Tapping on the default language opens a list of all those available on the system.
 Select your preferred language from the list and tap the arrow to continue.
+This will set the language of the system and its menus, but you can choose to add extra languages to your keyboard later if you're multilingual.

 2. Insert the SIM card and enter your PIN

 Next, you will be asked to insert a SIM card.
-Putting your SIM card in your phone can sometimes be tricky – Sony devices usually have flaps that you need to open, while Nexus phones require a pin to open the slot.
-Sometimes the SIM needs to go under the battery, in which case you will need to carefully open the device rear.
+Putting your SIM card in your phone can sometimes be a little tricky – Sony devices usually have flaps that you need to open, while Nexus phones require inserting a pin to open the slot.
+Sometimes the SIM needs to go under the battery, in which case you will need to carefully open the back of the device.

 3. Select a Wi-Fi network